openlibraryenvironment/listener-openurl/doc/manual.md

 * `tenant` -- The name of the tenant on that ReShare node which the resolver serves, for example `diku`.
 * `username` -- The name of the user who resource-sharing requests should be posted as.
 This should be a user who has all the necessary permissions, but it is preferable to avoid using an administrator -- just as one does not usually run Unix services as root.
 A special user such as `openurl` might be created for this purpose.
 * `password` -- The password needed to authenticate the specified user.

+To specify several different back-ends, provide a directory under the `services` key ([example](https://github.com/openlibraryenvironment/listener-openurl/blob/a68a71b8d2feab37e3cc24ad5444396e53668c6b/config/caliban.json#L10-L36)).
+Within this sub-object, each key is the identifier of a service, and the corresponding value is a set of `okapiUrl`, `tenant`, `username` and `password` fields like this listed above.
+These are used when the OpenURL resolver is accessed via a baseURL whose last path component is equal to the identifier.
+When the resolver is accessed using a baseURL that does not match any of the configured service identifiers, it falls back to using the default service configurastion (`okapiURL` etc.) specified at the top level.

 For templating: